takhozu10/formula_alert/README.md

 ```
 13. Use a text editor and edit send_email_alert() function.
   Replace 'fromemail@gmail.com' portion with your sending email.
   Replace 'toemail@gmail.com' protion with recepient email.
-If you have second one replace 'toemail2@gmail.com'.
+If you have a second email adress to send the alert, replace 'toemail2@gmail.com'.
 Otherwise, you can remove the list bracket.
-14. Setup crontab job to run every 15 minutes.
+14. Setup a crontab job to run every 15 minutes.
 Make sure to add source command before running so that it would enble the venv.
 ```
   crontab -e
 ```